 Tachycardia involves the heart beating too quickly, and bradycardia involves the heart beating too slowly.
 The heart can also beat irregularly in other ways.

 Arrhythmias can prevent the heart from supplying blood properly.
-This can cause symptoms such as:
+This can cause

 - a rapid heartbeat